thi-ng/blog/2019/20190314-of-umbrellas-transducers-reactive-streams-pt4.md

-and start working on visualizing them in the browser, using [thi.ng/hdom](https://thi.ng/hdom) and [thi.ng/hdom-canvas](https://thi.ng/hdom-canvas)… and even more transducers (after all they’re one of the key topics of this series).
+and start working on visualizing them in the browser, using [thi.ng/hdom](https://thi.ng/hdom) and [thi.ng/hdom-canvas](https://thi.ng/hdom-canvas)… and even more transducers (after all they're one of the key topics of this series).

-## Mo’ pictures, please!
+## Mo' pictures, please!

-In preparation for this next part, and to leave you with at least some visual output from this installment’s exercises, here’s a small final example to compute and export the SDF as SVG heatmap via NodeJS.
+In preparation for this next part, and to leave you with at least some visual output from this installment's exercises, here's a small final example to compute and export the SDF as SVG heatmap via NodeJS.
 The code utilizes all the other functions created above but is omitted here for brevity.
 You can [download the full example from